zmf0507/ScraML/README.md

 # ScraML
-ScraML is an implementation of various machine learning algorithms  such as Logistic Regression, Decision Tree, Bagged Decision Tree, Random Forest for classification and Regression problems.
+ScraML is an implementation of various machine learning algorithms  such as Logistic Regression, Decision Tree, Bagged Decision Tree, Random Forest from scratch for classification and Regression problems.